MicrosoftDocs/azure-docs/articles/advisor/advisor-cost-recommendations.md

 ### Resize SKU recommendations

-Advisor recommends resizing virtual machines when it's possible to fit the current load on a more appropriate SKU, which costs less than the current one (based on retail rates) are used to generate the recommendation generation).
+Advisor recommends resizing virtual machines when it's possible to fit the current load on a more appropriate SKU, which is less expensive (based on retail rates).

 -	Recommendation criteria include **CPU**, **Memory** and **Outbound Network utilization**.
 - The last 7 days of utilization data are analyzed